 24/7 Canvas Support

-Below you’ll find a list of issues you might encounter when working with Canvas and what to do to resolve them.
+Below you’ll find a list of questions you might encounter when working with Canvas and what to do to answer them.

 As of November 28, 2018, all students are required to enroll in 2FA (two factor authentication) for all WUSTL key enabled applications.
 If you have not enrolled, visit the Information Technology website for step-by step directions.
 If you have enrolled and are still experiencing issues, follow the steps below: